KazuCocoa/trySwiftTokyo2017/kazuaki-matsuo-en.md

 According to the re-engineering, the quotation is described. it is true since we can't check behaviour without tests.
-The most of developers may agree with re-write/refactor features without tests lead unexpected broken stuff.
+The most of the developers may agree with re-write/refactor features without tests lead unexpected broken stuff.
 BTW, to make the target app testable, we should consider architecture for the app and other many things.

 On the other hand, without CI environment, it is difficult to iterate development cycle quickly without tests.

+-----ここまで-----

 # Basic strategy for Re-Engineering